 CBP may issue a penalty under the Jones Act against any person transporting the merchandise or causing the merchandise to be transported in violation of the Jones Act.
 Such parties may submit a petition for relief from these penalties at the port where the penalty was issued.
-The port may cancel or mitigate the penalty.
+An appropriate CBP official can cancel or mitigate the penalty.